 One careful consideration to make, and one which is closely linked to screen size, is resolution.
 Essentially, the greater width to your chosen monitor, the more attention needs to be paid to its resolution.
 If you’re sticking to a monitor of 21 inches of below, resolution will rarely exceed 1600×900.
 Given the small monitor size however, the pixel density will still be numerous enough to produce a decent image.

 As you rise up the ladder of monitor sizes, resolutions will inevitably rise alongside it.
 Hit the 22 inch mark, and 1920×1080, or Full HD, is now considered a market benchmark.
 Reach beyond 24 inches, towards large format displays of 27 inches and above, and pixel density needs to carry on increasing to gain the appropriate image quality.
 Full HD is still widespread amongst larger monitors, but the picture won’t be as sharp as a 24 inch display.
 To deal with the extra width, consider at least a 2560×1440 resolution.
-If you’re feeling flush, an Ultra HD 4K monitor will pump out a massive 3840×2160 resolution, for an eye-melting amount of detail.
+If you’re feeling flush, a 4K monitor will pump out a massive 3840×2160 resolution, for an eye-melting amount of detail.

 Gone are the days of CRT and TFT technology, banished as they are to yesterdays monitor.
 LCD panels are pretty much a standard in today’s market.
 But within the umbrella of LCD, there are still a few choices to ponder.

 Beginning with Twisted Nematic (TN).
 Generally the most cost effective and widespread panel type on the market, TN displays have the best response time and refresh rate of any monitor panels.
 Making them popular amongst gamers, a TN panel stumbles on narrow viewing angles and low brightness.